gaphor/presentations/make-your-app-multiplatform/slides.md

 filename and sha256.
 Although bash scripts are the solution to everything, in this case it made our manifest generation simple and reliable.

+A second challenge is that flathub uses a separate GitHub repository to build all of the packages.
+While it is great that everything is setup to do the automated builds and publish to flathub, it also adds some maintenance complexity because now your packaging is split between two repos.

 ---

-## AppImage is a Good Option as Well
+## AppImage is Another Good Option
  - Differences between flatpak and appimage
  - AppImage requires build on older LIBC, challenges with not being able to use the latest GTK